 Don't worry about kanji yet (unless you want to, that's cool too).
 That will come.
 If you're at the stage where you're asking yourself "is Japanese difficult to learn," you likely haven't even started yet.
 My honest advice is that, though it may not be "easy" like learning a new game, it's valuable.
 If your life goals intersect with working in Japan in some way, this should be enough of a motivation to start.

-The surprising truth
+The surprising truth about learning Japanese

 Humans are kind of amazing.
 Really.
 Given enough time and internal motivation, (almost) anyone can learn any skill.